SINTEF/hybridmap/README.md

 ## Why ?

 I started benchmarking tiny maps to check whether I should switch from HashMap to BTreeMap for my use case.
-I also had a naive Vec implementation that was surprisingly faster for my use case.
+I also had a naive Vec implementation that was surprisingly faster.
 Thus, I made this crate for fun.

 The energy savings this crate may bring probably do not compensate for the energy I used to boil water for my tea while implementing this crate.
 But it was fun.